 “Sexting” is not a legal term.
 At present, “sexting” in Scotland could be prosecuted under one of many statutes and is a complex issue.
-The sections of statutes above are the main ones likely to be used by prosecutors.
-Note that none of them uses the term “sexting”, which is a lay person’s term.
-It is not a legal term.
+The statute sections above are the main ones likely to be used by prosecutors.
 Whatever we call it, ‘sexting’ is a mainstream activity amongst children and adults alike.
 Cyber-enabled crime is one of the fastest growing sectors of crime today.

 Our CEO, Mary Sharpe, is a Member of the Faculty of Advocates and of the College of Justice.
 She has experience of criminal law on both the prosecution and defence sides.
 Mary Sharpe is currently on the non-practising list while she runs the charity.
 She is happy to speak to parents, schools and other organisations in general about the practical implications of a brush with the law around pornography-related sexual offending.
 She will not be able to provide legal advice for specific cases.

 Criminal law in Scotland is different from the law in England and Wales and Northern Ireland.
 Law officers treat complaints of what academics and journalists call “sexting” like any other potential crime.
 They do this on an individual basis.
 Children under 16 will be referred to the Children’s Hearing System.